Jaydah Bedoya

-Jaydah Marie Bedoya Paiva (born 20 March 2002) is a professional footballer who plays as a forward for USL Super League club DC Power FC.
-Born in the United States, she represents Ecuador internationally.
-She played college soccer for the UConn Huskies and the West Virginia Mountaineers.
+Jaydah Marie Bedoya (born March 20, 2002) is a professional footballer who plays as a forward.
+Born in the mainland United States, she represents Puerto Rico internationally.
+She played college soccer for the UConn Huskies and the West Virginia Mountaineers before starting her professional career with USL Super League clubs Carolina Ascent FC and DC Power FC.
+She is a former Ecuador international.

 Early life

 Bedoya was raised in New Bedford, Massachusetts, United States.
 Her father is Ecuadorian and her mother is Puerto Rican.

 Club career

 In May 2024, Bedoya signed with USL Super League club Carolina Ascent FC.
-Bedoya was named to the league team of the month in October and November 2024.
+Bedoya was named to the league's team of the Month in October and November 2024.

 In July 2025, DC Power FC announced they had signed Bedoya ahead of the 2025–26 season.
+Bedoya went on to score three goals in 19 appearances for DC as the team failed to qualify for the playoffs for the second year in a row.
+In June 2026, Power FC opted to decline Bedoya's contract option, releasing her after one season.

 International career

-Bedoya made her senior debut for Ecuador on 22 February 2022.
+Bedoya made her senior debut for Ecuador on February 22, 2022.
+She only appeared in friendlies and continued attending the national team until the February 2024 FIFA window.

+Bedoya made her senior debut for Puerto Rico on December 1, 2025, and became cap-tied by playing in an official match at age 23.